-If you connected your computer to a Computer, USB TypeB, or HDMI port on the projector, you can set up the remote control to act as a wireless mouse.
+If you connected your computer to a Computer port on the projector, you can set up the remote control to act as a wireless mouse.
 This lets you control computer presentations at a distance from your computer.
-To do this, connect the projector to your computer using a USB cable, if it is not connected already.
+To do this, connect the projector to your computer using a USB cable.